Khwaja Habib Ali Shah: Poetry

-Sir, Let us not ruined, At your door we have been fashioned."

 Works

-He authored 30+ books in different languages but now being translated in Urdu and English by his disciples.
+Hazrat Pir Khaja Hafiz Habib Ali shah ra authored 30+ books in different languages but now being translated in Urdu and English by his disciples and available in market.

 He designed syllabus and methodology for the teachings in Khanqas which are still practiced and admired.
 A possible module of “Theoretical Tasawwauf” could read like this and then a practical approach is done by the Pir (master) himself for disciples (Mureedin).